 YAN FANG

-Using qualitative methods, I theorize the legal and organizational processes that shape legal actors’ access to and use of evidence across several bodies of law, including privacy law, evidence, civil procedure, and disabilities law.
-I also draw on my empirical work to identify organizational interventions that will further values fundamental to the rule of law, such as truth, privacy, and equality.
+I research and write about law, technology, and society.
+Drawing on interviews and other qualitative research methods, I theorize the organizational processes that shape legal actors’ access to and use of information across several areas of law, including privacy law, evidence, and disabilities law.

 RESEARCH